legranda1/FinalProject_GroupCLL/README.md

 *(Sludge Volume Index)* is
 extracted according to the design criteria, in our case a nitrification and denitrification target treatment will be performed.
-Plus, it is recommended to take an average value
+Plus, it is recommended to take an average value.

 |         Treatment target          | Favourable (ml/g) | Unfavourable (ml/g) |
 |:---------------------------------:|:-----------------:|:-------------------:|